ppy/osu-wiki/wiki/Game_Modifiers/en.md

 Easy mod halves all difficulty settings of the beatmap selected.

-The Easy mod also grants the player two (2) additional "lives"; if the [life bar][lifebar wikilink] is exhausted completely, the play will pause and refills the life bar slowly to about 80% with no sound in-between.
+The Easy mod also grants the player two (2) additional "lives"; if the [life bar][lifebar wikilink] is exhausted completely, the play will pause and refills the life bar slowly to about 80% with no sound in-between at a cost of one "life" of the play.
 The refill is signaled by the ready sound (`readys.wav`) instead of the typical fail sound (`failsound.wav`) for failing the beatmap with an empty life bar.
 The beatmap will resume once the refill is successful signaled by playing the go sound (`gos.wav`).
+The play will fail instead if there is no "lives" remain when the life bar has been exhausted completely again.

 Interestingly, when watching a replay where extra "life" was used, the replay will skips over the health refill animation and allows the replay to continue at no health instead while allowing health regain from hit objects.